unimodules/react-native-unimodules/README.md

 # @unimodules/react-native-platform

-This library contains the core unimodule infrastructure and a collection of unimodules and interfaces that are commonly depended on by other unimodules.
+This library contains the core Unimodule infrastructure and a collection of Unimodules and interfaces that are commonly depended on by other Unimodules.
 You will need to install this before using libraries from Foundation, like `expo-camera`, `expo-media-library`, and others.

 ## Installation